 Understanding the benefits of a daily meditation regime might motivate you to fit it into your schedule and persist, even if you're not entirely thrilled about doing it.
 Overall, meditation is a very healthy practice for just about anyone.
 It's known to help with alleviating stress, lowering blood pressure, easing depression, helping people deal with addiction or chronic pain and a host of other health benefits.

-For the Witch in particular, meditation helps:
+For the witch in particular, meditation helps:

-- train your mind to focus on a goal for extended periods.
+- Train your mind to focus on a goal for extended periods.
 There's more to a magical working than muttering over candles and throwing around ingredients.
 The mind—the focus—is what actually makes it work.

-- increase sensitivity to energies.
-The Alpha state—a light trance—is when the internal antenna is more tuned in and receptive to intuition and energies.
+- Increase sensitivity to energies.
+The alpha state—a light trance—is when the internal antenna is more tuned in and receptive to intuition and energies.
 This improves your ability to sense and raise energy.

-- teaches you to compartmentalize thoughts and emotions so the ones you don't want won't pop up at the wrong times.
+- Teach you to compartmentalize thoughts and emotions so the ones you don't want won't pop up at the wrong times.
 When you're spell casting, you are projecting your will in the form of energy toward a goal.
 Imagine that energy like a laser—the more focused the beam, the more powerful it is.
 Self-doubt or emotions that are not conducive to that energy act like a diffuse.
 They weaken and scatter the energy you're trying to direct.

-What Meditation Really Is
+What Is Meditation, Really?

 Meditation is a broad term that covers many practices and goals.
 But for daily meditations to improve the mind, the type you should focus on is mindful meditation.
 This is the ability to quiet your mind and simply live in the moment.
 It's a semi-hypnotic state in which you are relaxed yet alert, where you're able to find a place of inner calm and mental peace.